 - Cardboard must be flattened and folded to two feet or less to fit into the truck opening.

 - Plastic bags cannot be used to hold recyclables of any type.
-They cannot go into the truck as they contaminate the load, causing rejection of the entire load —and incineration at the Town's expense — at the Materials Recycling Facility.
+They cannot go into the truck as they contaminate the load at the Materials Recycling Facility, causing rejection of the entire load —and incineration at the Town's expense.

 You can bring your computer to the Spring Bulky Waste Day for recycling.
 Staples Office Supply will also recycle computers and auxiliary components, such as mouse, keyboard, printer, etc. (see list of items accepted here).